samuraiguilherme/star-wars-api/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:

 - [React] - The library for web and native user interfaces
 - [Laravel] - The PHP Framework for Web Artisans
 - [Docker] - Accelerated Container Application Development

 ## Installation

 Star Wars App requires [Docker Desktop](https://www.docker.com/products/docker-desktop/) to run.
+Make sure it is up and running before running the commands.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the server:

 ```sh
 cd star-wars-api